Tontonjo/joix/README.md

 - Wait for the magic to happen after 2 reboots
 - Configure all the apps you want / need

-The installation ans startup will not:
+The installation and startup will not:
 Allow you to change anything, but once it has booted, it's debian and docker so you can do whatever you want.

+## After the installation you should:
+- Set a static IP adress
+- Change the default passwords
+- Ensure your data are safe with backups

 ## Default password:
 You can ssh on your server with: